Mobile retargeting: how mobile is leveraging out-of-home advertising

 Geo-location data allows advertisers to generate information that tells them the right targets for their advertisements, in the right place, at the right time.

 The emergence of geolocation data through mobile has made DOOH advertising a leader in audience location intelligence.
-It’s increased adaptability, stemming from sources such as carrier data, mobile ad networks, GPS, mapping apps, sensors, and beacons, has allowed mobile retargeting to flourish in collaboration with OOH campaigns.
+Its increased adaptability, stemming from sources such as carrier data, mobile ad networks, GPS, mapping apps, sensors, and beacons, has allowed mobile retargeting to flourish in collaboration with OOH campaigns.

 This location targeting is integrated through interaction with the associated mobile ads, store visitation, website traffic, and app downloads through a consumer’s mobile device, effectively providing the data media planners need in order to monitor their strategy’s performance.
 Partly due to the increase in mobile device usage, Thinknear states that the volume of location data doubles every 12 to 18 months.

 But geo-location data spans farther than just time and place.
-Mobile extension programs are even being offered from OOH advertising companies.
+Mobile extension programs are even being offered by OOH advertising companies.
 Through the programs, commonly referred to as geofencing, advertisers have the ability to identify individuals who are exposed to their OOH ads and then retarget them with their mobile advertisements.
 Geofencing, the use of GPS or RFID technology to create a virtual geographic boundary, enables software to trigger a response when a mobile device enters or leaves a particular area.
-It’s various performance indicators include:
+Its various performance indicators include:

 DOOH Integration

 Gone are the days when marketers tracked simple demographic data based on assumptions of time and location.
-Marketers have integrated machine learning and artificial intelligence into their DOOH campaigns, leveraging themselves over other traditionalist types of advertising.
+Marketers have integrated machine learning and artificial intelligence into their DOOH campaigns, leveraging themselves over other traditional types of advertising.
 The new generation of DOOH is smart, efficient, trackable, and now persistent due to its new connection with mobile retargeting.

-Billups, for example, an OOH and DOOH advertising company, provides brands with location-based audience intelligence in order to analyze consumer behaviour.
+Billups, for example, an OOH and DOOH advertising company, provides brands with location-based audience intelligence in order to analyze consumer behavior.
 With this technology and resultant performance indicators, companies can maximize the efficiency of their OOH campaigns thanks to the power of mobile and location data.

 Anonymized DOOH data

 Newly introduced to the field is technology which allows for information captured from phones to be anonymized by carriers and data vendors who then sell it to media owners.
-This data is used to subcategorize the demographics which have been exposed to the advertisement in a particular time frame.
+This data is used to subcategorize the demographics that have been exposed to the advertisement in a particular time frame.
 This data, cross-referenced with other variables such as traffic or weather, is the cornerstone of mobile retargeting and the benefits that it is bringing to advertisers.

 The types of mobile retargeting